microsoft/FluidFramework/docs/content/docs/recipes/signals.md

 };
 ```

-The `FluidContainer` is then created (or fetched if it already exists) alongside the `services` object, since audience will be required in this application.
+The `FluidContainer` is then created (or loaded if it already exists) alongside the `services` object, since audience will be required in this application.
 To learn more about how to create a new Fluid container and load an existing container, see our [DiceRoller Tutorial](https://fluidframework.com/docs/start/tutorial/).

 ## MouseTracker

 Let's look at how the `MouseTracker` class uses the `Signaler` DataObject to share mouse position information.

-The class defines the `mouseSignalType` that will be sent and listened to the connected clients when there is a presence change:
+The class defines the `mouseSignalType` that will be sent to the connected clients when there is a presence change:

 ```typescript
 export class MouseTracker extends TypedEventEmitter<IMouseTrackerEvents> {